JohnValanidas/OtterBot/Readme.md

 # Otter Bot ~ An Auqatic pal for your discord server!

-Otter bot is a simple discorb bot side project.
+Otter bot is a simple and cute discord bot.git st

 ## Contents